 “It’s not that I wanted to be dead, I just felt like I should be.
 Which is why it’s hard when everyone expects you to be grateful simply because you’re not.”

-There are a lot of things that happened on this book.
-The self-loathing is so outrageous that I need to breathe on every sentences that I was reading and the characters were dropping on me.
+There are a lot of things that happened in this book.
+The self-loathing is so outrageous that I need to breathe on every sentence that I was reading and the characters were dropping on me.
 I was drowning at the same time suffocated and empty because the words are so deep that I can feel everything.
 The emotions, the feelings, everything.
-The novel maybe slow-paced but it will drive you crazy on every chapter, there is the element of romance but it was a kind of romance you wouldn’t expect.
+The novel may be slow-paced but it will drive you crazy in every chapter, there is the element of romance but it was a kind of romance you wouldn’t expect.
 I was trying to predict and theorize while I was reading and it turns out that I was wrong.
-While reading the stories and reaching to the point of revelations – I don’t know what to think of anymore.
-I wanted to hate Nastya but I couldn’t done that.
-I wanted to hate Josh but I couldn’t done that too.
+While reading the stories and reaching the point of revelations – I don’t know what to think of any more.
+I wanted to hate Nastya but I couldn’t do that.
+I wanted to hate Josh but I couldn’t do that too.
 I wanted to choose who is more fucked up from the two and I couldn’t choose.
 And I thought, is this how things going?
 Two broken souls crossing paths?

 “…there really isn’t a way to explain how a person you’ve seen every day of your life just isn’t anymore.
 Someone just hit Delete and she’s gone.
 I had a hard time grasping that I could come home one night and find that the person who was laughing and hugging me that morning just stopped existing.
 I didn’t believe it was possible.
 I didn’t want to believe it was possible…”